H-Y-H-Y-H/Knolling/knolling_bot/README.md

 - **Detection Confidence**: Adjust YOLO detection thresholds
 - **Approach Parameters**: Fine-tune the robot's picking and placing movements

-## Extending the System

-### Adding New Object Classes
-1. Train your YOLO model to recognize new objects
-2. Update the model files in the `models/` directory
-3. No code changes needed as the system dynamically reads classes from the model

-### Using Different Robot Models
-1. Update the `CONFIG` parameters to match your robot
-2. Install appropriate Interbotix drivers
-3. Adjust approach/grasp parameters if your gripper differs

 ## Troubleshooting

 - **Detection Issues**: